 - African Leadership and Reconciliation Ministries (ALARM), Kigali, Rwanda

 What travel programs are available through your department?

-Sociology students have numerous travel opportunities.
-We offer summer trips to Rwanda and Uganda as well as J-term trips to Korea and Japan.
+We offer summer trips to Rwanda and Uganda, as well as J-term trips to Korea and Japan.
 The department is also developing a new cultural experience in India.

-In Rwanda and Uganda, students work with several local churches helping develop and nurture emerging Christian leaders.
-Student’s partner with several schools to develop spiritual and educational programs, and work with children at an AIDS hospital and orphanage.
+Rwanda and Uganda: Students work with local churches to help nurture emerging Christian leaders.
+Students partner with several schools to develop spiritual and educational programs, and work with children at an AIDS hospital and orphanage.
 Students also visit important historical and cultural sites as well as several Rwandan genocide sites.

-In Korea and Japan, students explore the culture and society while learning to grasp the basic sociological concepts of culture and society including pop culture, economics, religion, family, politics/government, and education.
+Korea and Japan: Students explore the culture and society while grasping the basic sociological concepts of culture and society including pop culture, economics, religion, family, politics/government, and education.
 They also study various cultural dynamics and orientations, and recognize the complexities of national and international issues and situations.

-We encourage Sociology students to participate in off-campus semester program in Los Angeles through Azusa Pacific University.
+We also encourage sociology students to participate in off-campus semester program in Los Angeles through Azusa Pacific University.